Minimum Viable Category Design Part 2

 20. In the ecosystem value chain, what are the control points on data, money and distribution?

-Then visualize on a map these relationships within the ecosystem.
+Then visualise on a map these relationships within the ecosystem.
 It doesn’t need to be a professionally designed map.

 This takes us at the end of the two sessions of the workshop.
 In Part III, I will describe how to validate the new category in a quick and minimum viable way, in order to receive feedback and then iterate.